gobdevel/base/docs/Configuration.md

 ## Overview

-The crux configuration system provides a comprehensive, type-safe, and thread-safe configuration management solution using TOML files.
+The base configuration system provides a comprehensive, type-safe, and thread-safe configuration management solution using TOML files.
 It supports per-application configuration, automatic logger integration, and flexible value retrieval with defaults.

 ## Features